Fr John Emerson, FSSP

 He taught Catechism and Music whilst being Head of the Lower School at a Catholic boarding school in France, before entering the Fraternity’s international seminary in North American in 2008.
 There, among other duties, he was organist, led the polyphonic choir and a Gregorian chant schola.
 He was ordained to the priesthood in May 2015, served as an Assistant Priest in the FSSP’s Reading-based apostolate until the end of 2017 after which time he was reassigned to St Mary’s Shrine, Warrington where he is now Assistant priest.

 Fr Seth Phipps, FSSP

 Fr Seth Phipps was born in Bath, England, where he was raised as an Anglican.
 He studied Classics at Oxford, where he became Catholic.
 While completing a doctorate in the obscure topic of ‘Greek poetry in the fourth century BC’, he felt God’s call to the priesthood, and after discovering the FSSP through a retreat in Reading, he entered the seminary in Denton, Nebraska in 2011.
 He was ordained to the sacred priesthood at St Mary’s, Warrington, in June 2018 and is currently assigned as an Assistant Priest at St John Fisher Parish, Reading.

 Fr Phipps’s main ‘extracurricular’ interests are music (at one time he wished to be a professional orchestral musician, while at seminary he sang in the chant and polyphonic scholas) and football (he was captain of the seminary team until age took its toll).

 Fr Patrick O’Donohue, FSSP

-Following his ordination on the Feast of Corpus Christi in 2010, he served for four years as a University Chaplain in Galway, after which he was assigned to parish ministry near Galway city.
-He spent a total of three years in the parishes of the Good Shepherd and the Annunciation of the Blessed Virgin Mary prior to arriving at the Reading apostolate in September 2017.
-In September 2018, he was incorporated into the Priestly Fraternity of St Peter.
+Following his ordination on the Feast of Corpus Christi in 2010, he served for four years as a university chaplain in Galway, after which he was assigned to parish ministry near Galway city.
+He spent a total of three years in the parishes of the Good Shepherd and the Annunciation of the Blessed Virgin Mary prior to arriving at the FSSP’s Reading-based apostolate in September 2017.
+In September 2020 he left Reading to begin the FSSP’s first full time apostolate in Ireland, in the Diocese of Waterford.